-While the majority of projects managed by the Coordinator-General over the past decade have been within Queensland's significant minerals and energy sector, a large number are in the tourism, agriculture, manufacturing and infrastructure sectors.
+While the majority of projects have been within Queensland's significant minerals and energy sector, a large number are in the tourism, agriculture, manufacturing and infrastructure sectors.

 To ensure that residents of communities near large resource projects benefit from the construction and operation of those projects.

 The Coordinator-General manages the assessments and approvals of infrastructure projects, including environmental and social impacts.